 The results of a facial hair transplant are not seen immediately.
 Two or three weeks after the surgery, the transplanted hair shafts will follow out, while the transplanted hair follicles continue to heal.
 They’ll regrow within three months and continue to get thicker and longer over the next 12 to 18 months.
 Once all of the follicles have begun growing, they will continue to grow for a lifetime.

-The hair can be shaved and groomed exactly as any other facial hair.
+The hair can be shaved and groomed exactly like any other facial hair.

 Beard transplant cost